AliGolmirzaei/simple-merge-bot/README.md

 # simple merge bot

 This project is a very simple GitLab merge robot.
-I intentionally kept the code very simple to make it easily understandable and get forked and developed.
+I intentionally kept the code very simple to make it easily understandable and get forked and developed (which is the main reason I'm making this project open source).

 # What it does
 * First the bot monitor all projects it is a member of